transdigiware/blockchain/howto/ibp-console-import-nodes.md

   1. A node will be deployed in one console and operated from another. **This will be most common for CAs and peers**.
 In these cases, **the relevant admin identity must be exported and imported, or a new admin identity for the node must be created**.
   2. A node or MSP simply has to be known by a console so that it can be selected from a drop down list. **This will be most common for ordering services**, though in the case of the MSP it will also be important when adding organizations to a channel.
 It will not typically be necessary to import an admin identity in this case, though in the case of the ordering service, it can be useful to export an MSP to the console where the ordering service was created.
 More on this later.

-Among the functionalities that become available after components have been imported include (note: additional steps might be required after import to be able to execute some of these tasks):
+Among the functionalities that become available after components have been imported include:

 - Add new organizations to the consortium
 - Create new channels